-The good news is that setting color profiles will immediately improve your photos, and the good news is that it’s nowhere near as technical as it sounds!
+The good news is that setting color profiles will immediately improve your photos, and it’s nowhere near as technical as it sounds!
 Well, it probably is quite technical behind the scenes, but for us photographers, they’ve made it really easy to adjust color profiles in camera, as well as in post processing.

-There are two places where we need to adjust color profiles for digital photography:
+There are two places where we need to adjust color profiles for better color in digital photography: